siddhantshukla108/Netflix-UI-Clone/README.md

-# Netflix-UI-Clone
-This is a UI clone of "Netflix" which I created, primarily using HTML and CSS...
+This is a clone project for educational purpose only.It is not affiliated with or wndorsed by Netfkix.